© Unofficial Royalty 2024

 Full name: Richard Casimir Karl August Robert Konstantin

 Richard, 6th Prince of Sayn-Wittgenstein-Berleburg was the husband of Princess Benedikte of Denmark.
 In 1919, Germany stopped recognizing the various titles of the nobility and royalty.
 However, in Germany today former hereditary titles are allowed only as part of the surname.
 Richard and Benedikte were married in 1968 and they had three children.
-Richard was active in a number of conservation programs including a project to reintroduce European bison on his 30,000-acre estate.
-Prince Richard died at his home, Berleburg Castle, in Bad Berleburg, North Rhine-Westphalia, Germany on March 13, 2017, at the age of 82.
+Richard was active in several conservation programs including a project to reintroduce European bison on his 30,000-acre estate.
+He died at his home, Berleburg Castle, in Bad Berleburg, North Rhine-Westphalia, Germany on March 13, 2017, at the age of 82.

 Unofficial Royalty: Richard, 6th Prince of Sayn-Wittgenstein-Berleburg